- What Is a Hernia?

 - Certain cases deem it necessary to make the incision larger than usual for a successful delivery, which increases the chances of a hernia.

-Such hernias make themselves evident only in the physical appearance and these have to be corrected with external intervention alone.
+Such hernias make themselves evident only in physical appearance, and these have to be corrected through external intervention alone.

-Apart from the ones mentioned above, there are a few historical factors as well that play a key role in elevating the risks of a hernia after a cesarean delivery.
+Apart from the causes mentioned above, there are a few other important factors that play a key role in calculating the risks of a hernia after a Cesarean delivery:

-- If a woman has had multiple pregnancies, all of which have resulted in a cesarean delivery, her chances of having a hernia increase tremendously following each delivery.
+- If a woman has had multiple pregnancies, all of which ended with a Cesarean delivery, her chances of having a hernia increase tremendously with each delivery.

-- A pre-existing history of abdominal hernias may increase the risk of it happening again after a c-section since the abdominal wall might already be pretty weak from the previous one.
+- A pre-existing history of abdominal hernias may increase the risk of it happening again after a C-section, since the abdominal wall might already be weak from the previous occurrences.

-Letting your doctor know about any history of hernias or surgeries that you might have had is extremely important before proceeding with a cesarean delivery.
+Letting your doctor know about your history of hernias or surgeries that you have had is extremely important before proceeding with a Cesarean delivery.

-What are the Symptoms of Hernia after a C-Section?
+What Are the Symptoms of a Hernia After a C-Section?

-While the most evident symptom of a hernia is its presence itself, a few of them can also be present along with it as the body’s reaction to a hernia.
+While the most evident symptom of a hernia is its presence itself, a few other symptoms can also be present as the body’s reaction to a hernia.

 1. A Bulge in the Abdomen

-This is a classic sign of a hernia and it usually makes itself visible in the form of a bulge, which appears to emerge from the region where the cesarean incision was done.
+This is a classic sign of a hernia, and it usually makes itself visible in the form of a bulge that appears to emerge from the region where the incision for the surgery was made.
 At times, the bulge can be present around the entire region as well.

 Some women may have this right after their delivery, but they generally tend to notice it only in the months following the delivery.
-The bulge is more evident once you stand up straight and stretch or when you try to lift an object to a height.
+The bulge is more evident once you stand up straight and stretch, or when you try to lift an object.
 You may also feel it when you cough.

-It is difficult to diagnose a hernia because the abdominal skin becomes loose and bulging as the uterus begins to shrink and the body starts healing the wound.
-Therefore, a simple visible observation might not be enough to conclude the presence of a hernia.
+It is difficult to diagnose a hernia, because the abdominal skin becomes loose and bulgy as the uterus begins to shrink and the body starts healing the wound.
+Therefore, a simple visible observation might not be enough to confirm the presence of a hernia.

 2. Constipation Accompanied with Nausea

-Since the cesarean affects the entire abdominal region, the intestines and the stomach can be affected as a result of it, too.
-Any disturbance to the position of the intestines could make them inefficient in processing the food and excreting the waste, leading to constipation.
+Since a Cesarean section affects the entire abdominal region, the intestines and the stomach can be affected as a result of it, too.
+Any disturbance to the position of the intestines could make them inefficient in processing food and excreting waste, leading to constipation.
 A disturbance in the stomach can get the stomach irritated, leading to nausea.

 3. Pain in the Abdominal Region

-This is one of the most confusing symptoms of a hernia since most women do tend to have a little amount of pain, following a cesarean delivery.
-The healing process and the abdominal bulge may work together to cause the discomfort, but if this continues to be so even after the wound has healed, it might indicate the presence of a hernia.
+This is one of the most confusing symptoms of a hernia, since most women tend to experience some amount of pain following a Cesarean delivery.
+The healing process and the abdominal bulge may work together to cause the discomfort, but if this continues even after the wound has healed, it might indicate the presence of a hernia.

 Most doctors can take a look at the abdomen and diagnose a hernia if it is severe.
-However, the presence of an infected wound, or a ruptured uterus, along with endometriosis and hematoma might make it difficult to make a quick diagnosis as such.
+However, the presence of an infected wound, or a ruptured uterus, along with endometriosis or a haematoma might make it difficult to make a quick diagnosis.
 In such cases, your doctor may do a CT scan or an ultrasound to get a better idea of how a hernia is present within.

-What are the Complications of Hernia Post C-section?
+What Are the Complications of a Hernia Post C-Section?